Boxing at the 2004 Summer Olympics

-Boxing at the 2004 Summer Olympics took place in the Peristeri Olympic Boxing Hall.
+Boxing at the 2004 Summer Olympics took place in the Peristeri Olympic Boxing Hall in Peristeri, west Athens.
 The event was only open to men and bouts were contested over four rounds of two minutes each.
 Five judges scored the fighters in real time and the boxer with the most points at the end was the winner.

 Three days before the Games opening ceremony, the International Olympic Committee announced that Kenyan boxer David Munyasia had tested positive for cathine and had been excluded from the event.

 Several medalists at the 2004 Olympics, including Amir Khan, Andre Ward, Gennady Golovkin, Yuriorkis Gamboa, and Guillermo Rigondeaux, later went on to become world champions in professional boxing.
 However, Cuban and Russian boxers do not typically turn pro as their government provides them with extensive funding which allows them to keep their “amateur” status and compete at multiple Olympics.
 The tournament was also Mario Kindelán's final Olympic event before retirement, with a second lightweight gold medal after defeating Amir Khan.